mvc5/mvc5.github.io/overview/event.md

 ## Events
-Events can be strings or classes that can manage the arguments used by the methods that invoked in that event.
+Events can be strings or classes that can manage the arguments used by the methods that invoked it.

 ```php
 class Event